 Besinci Kat Restaurant ( "The Fifth Floor") 09:00 –

 Address: Siraselviler Caddesi, Soganci Sokak No:7 Kat 5 (5th floor) Cihangir - Beyoglu, Istanbul

-This roof restaurant-bar is on the 5th floor of the same building with the former gay club Barbahce.
-Prices are not very cheap but it is accusable considering the painstakingly prepared meals and breathtaking view of Bosphorus straight and Asian part of Istanbul.
+This roof top restaurant-bar is on the 5th floor of the same building and offers a magnificent view of Istanbul.
+Prices are not very cheap for an ordinary meal but it is reasonable for a special night-out dinner considering the painstakingly prepared meals and breathtaking view of Bosphorus straight and Asian part of Istanbul.
 Its also has a small bar usually busy in the evenings and open until around 01:00 am.
-Unlike the food, drinks at the bar is cheaper than most gay clubs.
+Unlike the food, drink prices at the bar are cheaper than most gay clubs.
 It would make you feel special to know you are eating your meal or drinking a cup of wine on Europe, while watching the beginning of Asian continent laying in front of you.

 Click here Tripadvisor reviews about this venue.

 Address: Istiklal Caddesi, No: 163 Misir Apartmani, Kat 8 , Beyoglu - Istanbul.

 The restaurant is named 360, referring to a view 360 degree.
 Although it is less than that, the sea view is breathtaking.
 Located on the top (8th) floor of historical building (Misir Apartmani) right on Istiklal Caddesi, close to Galatasaray square, across the high Odakule building, right before St. Antoine Cathedral.
 The prices are reasonable compared to the ambiance, but naturally not a place to eat daily.
 Recommended if you want to have a special dinner watching a great Istanbul panorama.

 Feedback about this venue: